Bengal to serve chicken, fruits in mid-day meals for four months | Politics

 He said the additional items will be served with immediate effect in every block on different days of the week.

-The move triggered a political row, with the BJP questioning why such a decision was taken ahead of the panchayat elections due this year and Lok Sabha polls in 2024, while the Trinamool Congress accused the Opposition of ''smelling politics in everything''.
+The move, however, triggered a political row, with the BJP questioning why such a decision was taken ahead of the panchayat elections due this year and Lok Sabha polls in 2024, while the Trinamool Congress accused the Opposition of ''smelling politics in everything''.

 ''The decision to serve chicken to school children ahead of elections raises questions about the change of heart of the TMC government.
 Why were poor children deprived of these items and only given rice and lentils till recently?
 The decision smacks of a political motive to secure votes as panchayat polls are around the corner,'' BJP leader Rahul Sinha said.